jonathantorres/xtd/README.md

 Parser for command line options

 ## Installing
-The easiest way is to copy the cmd.h file into your project, update the namespace as you see fit and use it.
+The easiest way is to copy the `include/cmd.h` file into your project, update the namespace as you see fit and use it.

 ## Running tests
 Use `cmake` to build and run the tests: